Saint Louis University offers scholarships to 1818 instructors continuing their education at SLU.

 Courses focused on curriculum and instruction generally (or on broad C&I categories such as “humanities” or “social sciences”), and courses in educational administration/leadership, are not eligible for reimbursement.

 Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to six graduate credits in the academic year.

-Scholarship applications must be submitted on a term-by-term basis according to the following deadlines:
+Scholarship applications must be submitted before the start of the term according to the following deadlines:

 - Fall Terms: Sept.
 1